braidn/Knowledge-Repo/Elixir.md

 * Created much like arrays in most other languages
 * The assignment operator can cast a list onto another list.
   * This would assign each of the characters of the second list to each of the first.
+* Have the concept, like many functional languages of `head` and `tail`
+* If all values in a list represent printable characters, then elixir will output the word.
+  * This can be thought of as strings in ruby.
+Each char has a specific list/array location.
+* Because of the head/tail idea, many lists will go through a form of recursion.

 ## Value Types